boots-edu/textbook/source/text/7-exceptions_code_qual/exceptions.md

     at node:internal/main/run_main_module:28:49
 ```

-> Note: The call stack shows us all the places where we could have caught the error as well as all the internal code that is part of the Typescript system.
+> Note: The call stack shows us all the places where we could have caught the error as well as all the internal code that is part of the TypeScript system.
 In this example, the first 2 lines show where we could have caught the exception.

 ### Using exceptions